bootchk/testGimpPDB/readme.md

 *!!!
 Work in progress.
 This is not stable.
 It is not a complete test of Gimp.
 It is not sanctioned by Gimp.org!!!*

+*!!!
+It is a GimpFu plugin and also requires my repository GimpFuV3. !!!*

 I am using it to test Gimp 3.
 With minor changes, it might also work for other Gimp versions.

 Appears in menus as *Test>Test Gimp PDB...*